metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $string = encode_alphabet(\@alphabet);
 ```

-Efficienlty encodes an alphabet of symbols into a binary string.
+Encodes an alphabet of symbols into a binary string.

 ## decode\_alphabet